 If you see ants in your compost, they may be recycling nutrients by eating decaying insects, helping your composting process.
 Or by now, you should have figured out the other reason they could be there.
 Because it’s too dry!
 Add water and you’ll see them leave.

-So, if you have ants in your plants, hopefully now you’ll put your ‘detective’ hat on, go follow the clues and solve the problem with ease!
+So, if you have common garden ants in your plants, hopefully now you’ll put your ‘detective’ hat on, go follow the clues and solve the problem with ease!

 - Imitate Nature for Higher Yields & Less Pests